frostblooded/GuardDutyServer/README.md

-# Attendance Check #
+# Guard Duty #

-This is the repository for the Attendance Check project
+This is the repository for the Guard Duty project